ionic-team/ionic-docs/docs/vue/slides.md

 ## Before Your Begin

-We recommend upgrading to Vue CLI 5 for best compatibility with swiper:
+We recommend upgrading to Vue CLI 5 for best compatibility with Swiper:

 ```shell
 vue upgrade --next